NREL/fastsim/docs/content/developers/environment-setup.md

 ### Running Tests

-Use the `check` task to run the full local check suite (version consistency, `cargo fmt --check`, `cargo test --release`, a debug-profile maturin build, and pytest with nbmake):
+Use the `check` task to run the full local check suite (version consistency, `cargo fmt --check`, `cargo test`, a debug-profile maturin build, and pytest with nbmake using pytest-xdist):

 ```sh
 pixi run check